 What should I bring with me to the ARC?

 You’ll need to bring the following documents with you on the day of your ARC:

 Please refer to your invite email for guidance on which documents are acceptable.
 This will help to ensure that your pre-employment checks are completed as quickly as possible, if you’re allocated to a vacancy.

 Please note that if you’ve applied under a merit recruitment campaign, your documentation will be checked, but you will not progress through to pre-employment checks until you’ve been allocated to a vacancy.
 For more information on merit campaigns, take a look at our vetting blog post.

 Will I still have to do a medical assessment?

 You’ll still be required to take part in a medical assessment carried out by a trained nurse to check that you’re safely able to take part in the fitness test during the ARC.
-The assessment still involves an eye test and basic health screening.
+The medical assessment will involve an eye test, a hearing test and a basic health screening (including blood pressure check).
 This is the first part of a two-stage health screening.

 The second stage is an online health questionnaire which, depending on your responses, could lead to either a face-to-face or telephone appointment to discuss any disclosed medical conditions.

 If you are unsuccessful at your ARC and would still like to become a prison officer, you'll need to wait 6 months before you can reapply for the same or a different prison.